All Episodes

 It didn't.

-The double digit increases Anthem Blue Cross did not move public opinion in favor of the health care bill.
+The double-digit increases, Anthem Blue Cross, did not move public opinion in favor of the health care bill.

 Who wrote this?

-Noam Levy, another incompetent, disguised as a journalist in government controlled media.
+Noam Levy, another incompetent disguised as a journalist in government-controlled media.

-Public outrage over double digit, the public outrage is over the passage of this debacle.
+The public outrage is over the passage of this debacle.

-And it's increasing, Gnome.
+And it's increasing, Noam.

 And the public outrage is because of how it happened.

-As I mentioned, bribes, backroom deals, the kind of thing that you'd be writing a story putting the Anthem Blue Cross CEO in jail if he had done similar things running his business.
+As I mentioned, bribes, backroom deals, the kind of thing that you'd be writing a story putting the Anthem Blue Cross CEO in jail if he had done similar things, running his business.

 If the Anthem Blue Cross CEO had done anything remotely like what Harry Reid did, or Pelosi or Obama, you would be demanding jail and a life sentence, if not the death penalty.